biril/backbone-faux-server/README.md

 Set server's emulated latency (zero by default)

 * `min`: Server's emulated latency in ms. Interpreted as the minimum of a range when a `max` value is provided.
 Omitting will set to 0.
+In place of a fixed minimum, a function may also be given that returns a latency.
+The function will be invoked per handled route, with the same parameters as those passed to the relevant route handler (`context`, etc).

 * `max`: Maximum server latency in ms. Specifying this will cause syncing to occur with a random latency in the [min, max] range.
+When `max` is given, `min` should be a fixed number.

 #### setTransportFactory (transportFactory)